Serbia beat Canada to reach basketball World Cup final

 Bogdan Bogdanovic scores 23 in win over Canada to help Serbia reach its second final in the last three editions.

-Serbia have beaten Canada 95-86 to reach the men’s basketball World Cup final, where they will face either Germany or the United States.
+Serbia have beaten Canada 95-86 to reach the men’s basketball World Cup final, where they will face Germany.

 Bogdan Bogdanovic was Serbia’s top scorer, with 23 points, in Friday’s semifinal in the Philippines’ capital, Manila, followed by Ognjen Dobric and Nikola Milutinov, who each scored 16.